 Apart from saying, “I’ll pay with Google,” or something of the sort, that is.
-The cashier will confirm your identity using your initials and a photo that you have to add to your profile in the Hands Free app.
+The cashier will confirm your identity using your initials and a photo that you need to add to your profile in the Hands Free app.

-Already it’s clear to see that this is by no means a service that will move rapidly throughout the world, let alone the U.S. It’s kind of like Google Fiber in that regard, since Google has to find stores that are interested and make them compatible with its Hands Free service.
-Right now, you can only use Hands Free in South Bay, California; at McDonald’s, Papa John’s, and a few other local businesses Google hasn’t named.
+Already it’s clear to see that this is by no means a service that will move rapidly throughout the world, let alone the U.S. It’s kind of like Google Fiber in that regard, since Google has to first find stores that are interested and make them compatible with its Hands Free service.
+Right now, you can only use Hands Free in South Bay, California, and specifically at McDonald’s, Papa John’s, and a few other local businesses Google hasn’t named.
 The app names the full list of stores, and will add new merchants to the list as the service expands.

 On the Hands Free website, Google says it is running early experiments that allow for visual identification, using an in-store camera to automatically confirm your identity.
-Which means that Google will have a database of your image and credit card information — which is sure to put a few people off from using the service.
+This means that Google will have a database of your image and credit card information — which is sure to put a few people off from using the service.

-In case you’re worried about credit card information as well, Google says the app never shares the full number with the store you pay at, and all the “details are stored securely and shared only with the payment processor.”
+In case you’re worried about credit-card information as well, Google says the app never shares the full number with the store you pay at, and all the “details are stored securely and shared only with the payment processor.”

 This type of payment service isn’t exactly new.
 Both PayPal and Square have attempted to implement similar technology as payment solutions, but neither really worked out.
 Perhaps with contactless payments growing, and with Google at the helm, Hands Free could succeed where its competitors have not.

 Updated on 07-12-2016 by Julian Chokkattu: Added in information about a deal with participating McDonald’s.

 - Spotify app update finally lets you separate your music and podcasts